Esqarrouth/QorumLogs/Log To GoogleDocs.md

 1. Open [Google Drive](https://drive.google.com/), click New > More > Google Forms.
 ![](http://i.imgur.com/f3tJNTS.png)
 2. Enter a title to your form from the top left corner
-3. The first field Question Title should be "App Version" and Question Type should be "Text"
+3. The first field which is "Question Title" should be "App Version" and "Question Type" should be "Text"
 ![](http://i.imgur.com/799xH6D.png)
 4. Click Done.
-Add 3 more items like this, their texts should be "User Information", "Code Information", "Log Text".
+Add 3 more questions like this, their texts should be "User Information", "Code Information", "Log Text".
 5. Be sure it looks something like this at the end:
 ![](http://i.imgur.com/uTFVSMu.png)
-6. Click "View Live Form", https://docs.google.com/forms/d/19MbGnGA54cj9nobK5FxvRNcXJ-Gtudb_xSA3VChzSxU/viewform a link like this opens up.
+6. Click "View Live Form", https://docs.google.com/forms/d/19MbGnGA54cj9nobK5FxvRNcXJ-Gtudb_xSA3VChzSxU/viewform a link like this ofpens up.
 Use link as the first paramater in your code like this:

   ```swift
 QorumOnlineLogs.setupOnlineLogs(formLink: "https://docs.google.com/forms/d/19MbGnGA54cj9nobK5FxvRNcXJ-Gtudb_xSA3VChzSxU/formResponse",